 Applying to the Program

 Students applying to this program must have a strong academic background in Women, Feminist, Sexuality or Gender Studies.
-Applicants may have a bachelor’s or master’s degree in any discipline but should have a record of academic coursework or activism that includes study of such subjects as feminist theoretical and/or empirical analysis of the impact of race, class, sexuality, and gender on society.
+Applicants may have a bachelors or masters degree in any interdiscipline or discipline but should have a record of academic coursework or activism that includes study of such subjects as feminist theory and/or empirical and/or theoretical analysis of race, class, sexuality, and gender.

 Students pursuing the Ph.D. must complete at least 60 credits of course work, which include 15 credits of core seminars: GWSS 501: History of Feminism; GWSS 502: Cross Disciplinary Feminist Theory; and GWSS 503: Feminist Research and Methods of Inquiry, taken sequentially; GWSS 504: Philosophies and Techniques of Teaching, and 40 credits of coursework in research methods and the student's areas of concentration.